-It should be noted that not all Japanese torpedoes of World War II were oxygen powered, many of the earlier ones were conventional wet-heater air type.
+It should be noted that not all Japanese torpedoes of World War II were oxygen powered, many of the earlier ones still in service were conventional wet-heater air type.

 The standard explosive charge was 60% TNT and 40% hexanitrodiphenylamine in blocks.
 This had first been developed by the Germans in 1907 and was very resistant to shock.
 This explosive was classified as Type 97 by the Japanese and was about 7% more powerful than 100% TNT.

 Unlike most other navies before World War II, the Japanese spent much time improving their warhead pistols by conducting live-fire exercises.
 This led to a very reliable inertia pistol, although the USN reported that it was sensitive to disturbances in the water, such as when it passed through a ship's wake.
 Magnetic pistols were developed and accepted into service in July 1944, but the results, if any, are unknown.

 "Naval Weapons of World War Two" by John Campbell

 "Japanese Cruisers of the Pacific War" by Eric Lacroix and Linton Wells II